 Food Studies at The New School draws on a range of disciplines to explore the connections between food and the environment, politics, history, and culture.
 Our faculty of culinary historians, policy activists, entrepreneurs, and scientists provides students with the theoretical and practical tools they need to engage in the developing global conversation about food production, distribution, and quality and influence positive change in their own food environments.

-The New School for Public Engagement offers full-term undergraduate-continuing education courses in culinary history, food policy, the food business, food and health, and food and culture.
+The New School for Public Engagement offers undergraduate continuing education courses in culinary history, food policy, the food business, food and health, and food and culture.
 We also offer short courses and one-day workshops for working and aspiring food professionals.
 Throughout the year, we host lectures, panel discussions, and readings open to the public.

 Fabio Parasecoli, Coordinator

 Upcoming Food Studies events can be found in the Events section on the right side of the screen.
 If you missed an event, you can also view webcasts of Food Studies and other university public programs.